Recruit at UWL

 All events are free for students.

-Employer Registration for Fall 2023 Events is open through Handshake.
+Employer Registration for most events is through Handshake.

-How to participate: Employer registration for all of our fairs is through Handshake.
+How to participate: Employer registration for all our linked fairs is through Handshake.
 Click on the appropriate fair through the buttons under “Upcoming Career Fairs.”
 After you have completed the form, it will be reviewed by an administrator.
-You should receive a confirmation within 1-2 days.
-Please contact Rebecca Lee, rlee@uwlax.edu, for registration assistance or to have your name added to the invitation list for future career events.
+You should receive a confirmation within two days.
+Please contact Rebecca Lee, rlee@uwlax.edu, for registration assistance or to have your name added to the invitation list for future career events and our quarterly Employer Update.

-PLEASE NOTE: You will receive a confirmation email from Handshake.
-A reminder is also sent 1 week prior to the event.
+NOTE: You will receive a confirmation email from Handshake.
+A reminder is also sent one week before the event.

 Employers may request an on-campus interview schedule through Handshake.
 Click on the “Request an Interview” button from the home page.
 You will be asked a number of questions to help us fulfill your request.
 After you have completed the form, it will be reviewed by an administrator.